ckulasekaran/P81.62.16-KN-Website/src/post/the-kulasekaran-flying-v-kn-001-electric-guitar.md

 Back in May, with the [Boston Music Project][1]’s 10th anniversary looming and the threat of a surprise set list hanging over my head like a guillotine, this became the final shove to complete the KN-001.

 The pickups?
-DiMarzio’s Super Distortion in the bridg, delivered just in time by a kindly soul who understood the gravity of the situation, and a battle-scarred Seymour Duncan Hotrails in the neck.
+DiMarzio’s Super Distortion in the bridge, delivered just in time by a kind soul who understood the gravity of the situation, and a battle-scarred Seymour Duncan Hotrails in the neck.
 Ceramic magnets, direct-mounted, no nonsense.
 Together they produce tones ranging from civilised murmurings to full-blown sonic insurrection.
 Coil-splitting might be in the cards later, but for now, we’re dealing exclusively in full power.

 ![KN-001 Bridge and Neck Pickups](/assets/images/flying-v/kn-001-pickups.png)